-Table VIII .
-Example of information necessary to map perimeter logs with VA logs (if sensor is outside of the notwork's hordon)
+Table 8: Example of information necessary to map perimeter logs with VA logs (if sensor is outside of the network's border).

-net work's borde er).
+() .

 Dst IP Dst Port Real Dst IP Sys.
+ID Real Dst Port

+ip_2 ftp/21 ip_a В ftp/21

+ip_4 MySQL / 3306 ip_b custom/555

-ID Real Dst Port ip_2 ip_4 ftp/21 MySOL ip_a В ftp/21 custom/555 vp_4 /3306 020 custom/ 555 ip_6 http/80 ip_c ••• http- alt/8080 ip_8 $\mathrm{snmp}/161$ ip_d D $\mathrm{snmp}/161$ router that the organization controls.
-The information necessary for the translation is typically of the form Dst IP, Dst Port, Real Dst IP, Real Dst Port.
-Table VIII reports an example of information needed to map incoming traffic toward a certain public IP $(ip{\{2,4,6,8\}})$ and port with the correct real destination.
+ip_6 http/80 ip_c http-alt/8080

+ip_8 $\mathrm{snmp}/161$ ip_d D $\mathrm{snmp}/161$

+Real Dst IP, Real Dst Port.
+Table 8 reports an example of information needed to map incoming traffic toward a certain public IP $(ip{\{2,4,6,8\}})$ and port with the correct real destination.

 If this information is not immediately available or is difficult to gather, it is still possible to approximate it by looking at classes of functionally similar systems rather than individual systems.
 For example, in some cases systems might be multiplexed for load balancing to multiple, identical virtual machines.
 It is thus reasonable to assume that whichever duplexed system the attack was directed to, it would be affected by the same vulnerabilities as any other system of the same type.
-For example, the probability of an infection $(Pr(s \in Compromise|s \in Attacks))$ directed toward a web server (http/80) would likely be the same regardless of the actual system it reaches, as most webservers would be configured very similarly or identically.
-In this scenario we can link the destination port of the incoming traffic (Dest Port in Table VI) with the service available on the system scanned by the VA (Type: Network in Table VII).
+For example, the probability of an infection ($Pr(s \in Compromise | s \in Attacks)$) directed toward a web server (http/80) would likely be the same regardless of the actual system it reaches, as most webservers would be configured very similarly or identically.
+In this scenario we can link the destination port of the incoming traffic (Dest Port in Table 6) with the service available on the system scanned by the VA (Type: Network in Table 7).
 Vulnerabilities not associated to a network service are local vulnerabilities.

-Table IX gives a summary overview of the information used to estimate the probabilities of attack and infection and the relevant infrastructural technology needed to gather that information.
+Table 9 gives a summary overview of the information used to estimate the probabilities of attack and infection and the relevant infrastructural technology needed to gather that information.